Temple University: Media

 The Temple News is the editorially independent weekly newspaper of Temple University.
 It prints 5,000 copies to be distributed primarily on Temple's Main Campus every Tuesday.
 A staff of 25 plus more than 150 writers design, report and edit the 20-page paper.
-In 2008, the paper's Web site, temple-news.com, received the National Online Pacemaker Award from the Associated Collegiate Press.
-In 2015, the paper also won the print counterpart, the National Pacemaker Award.
+In 2008, the paper's website, temple-news.com, received the National Online Pacemaker Award from the Associated Collegiate Press.
+In 2015, the paper won the print counterpart, the National Pacemaker Award.
 In 2009, the paper's staff won eight Keystone Press Awards.

 Templar, Temple University's annual undergraduate yearbook, was created in 1924.
-During 2017, the yearbook received a national second-place award from the American Scholastic Press Association.
+In 2017, the yearbook received a national second-place award from the American Scholastic Press Association.

 WHIP, an acronym that stands for We Have Infinite Potential, is Temple University's student radio station.
 It started broadcasting using Carrier Current in the Student Center before moving its studios to the TECH center.
 WHIP also gets increased visibility in a top-five media market as one of iHeartRadio's top college radio stations.

 Temple also has TUTV, a digital cable station that broadcasts to Philadelphia.
 TUTV features programs from Klein College School of Media and Communication, other colleges and schools at Temple, community and professional broadcasting partners.

 Athletics

-Temple University's sports teams are the Owls: a name born from Temple's early days when it was a night school.
-The sports teams all participate in the NCAA's Division I and the American Athletic Conference (The American).
+Temple University's sports teams are the Owls, a name born from Temple's early days when it was a night school.
+The sports teams all participate in the NCAA's Division I and the American Conference (The American).
 The Owls moved after spending the previous 31 years in the Atlantic 10 Conference (A-10).
 The field hockey team are affiliate members of the Big East Conference.
 The Owls are also part of the Philadelphia Big 5, the Philadelphia-area basketball rivalry.
 Temple University was among the first institutions in the United States to sponsor extracurricular athletic activities for its students when both the football and basketball programs were inaugurated in 1894 under the direction of Coach Charles M. Williams.